Skip to content

 At the end of the onboarding mentorship commitment (October of the first year of fellowship), fellows select an academic mentor from among the faculty.
 Academic mentors meet with fellows at least semi-annually to provide feedback on fellow evaluations and aid in the development of fellowship and career goals.
 Research mentors are also an important part of the fellow mentoring team.
 These mentors, selected based on fellow research interests and career goals, guide the fellow through a longitudinal research project along with the Scholarly Oversight Committee.

-Meet the directors of our clinical research and basic science research programs:
+Meet the director of the clinical research and basic science research programs:

 Zissis Chroneos, PhD